 Patients who receive a Cartiva implant from Advanced Foot & Ankle Specialists generally report high satisfaction rates and benefits such as:

 - Increased mobility of the toe and overall body

 - Improved comfort when wearing normal shoe gear

 The Cartiva implant also allows patients to preserve motion in their big toe and maintain an active lifestyle.
 In most cases, the Cartiva implant will last a lifetime after its placement.

 Learn More about the Cartiva Implant

 Don't let big toe joint arthritis prevent you from living life to the fullest.
-Dr. Balloch is a board-certified foot and ankle specialist who cares for dozens of Cartiva implant cases each year.
-By using cutting-edge technology in her procedures, Dr. Balloch is able to consistently ensure high satisfaction, substantial pain reduction, and an improved quality of life.
+Dr. Balloch and Dr. Butto are board-certified foot and ankle specialists who care for dozens of Cartiva implant cases each year.
+By using cutting-edge technology in their procedures, our surgeons are able to consistently ensure high satisfaction, substantial pain reduction, and an improved quality of life.
 To find out if you are a good candidate for the Cartiva implant, schedule a consultation at Advanced Foot & Ankle Specialists by calling (860) 352-1872 or requesting an appointment online.